saniya8023/ConvoAI/Docs/PRD.md

 ---

-## Guided Expert Discussion
+## Guided Multi-Mentor Discussion

-Users decide which mentor should respond by clicking the mentor's circle.

-Mentors respond sequentially based on user interaction rather than automatically.
+The user submits a single prompt.

+ConvoAI automatically orchestrates a structured discussion between the selected mentors.

-Each mentor contributes only within their area of expertise.
+Each mentor receives:

-Mentors may reference previous mentor responses when relevant but should primarily add new insights rather than repeating existing advice.
+• the user's prompt
+• previous mentor responses
+• the shared conversation context

+Every mentor builds upon the discussion, contributing new insights instead of repeating earlier responses.

+The interaction feels like a collaborative panel discussion rather than isolated chatbot replies.

 ---